HITECHCRIME/HC_SG204_SUVs/README.md

 ```
 "We got a transport coming"
-"Aye, on it, get ready"
+"Aye, on it, get ready" / eye on him, get ready

 these are blacked out SUVs
 inna top deck brutes